Will the Europe-Africa summit help heal the rifts? | DW | 15.02.2022

 EU Commission president, Ursula von der Leyen, and AU chair, Macky Sall, clearing details before the summit

 The European Commission's president, Ursula von der Leyen, is leaving nothing to chance.
-A few days before the meeting between officials from the European Commission and the African Union she flew to Dakar, to personally clarify final details with the Senegalese President and current AU chairperson, Macky Sall.
+A few days before the meeting between officials from the European Commission and the African Union, she flew to Dakar to personally clarify details with the Senegalese President and current AU chairperson, Macky Sall.

-"Of course we have differences," the website POLITICO quoted AU Commission chief Moussa Faki as saying after a meeting with von der Leyen in 2020.
+"Of course we have differences," the website Politico quoted AU Commission chief Moussa Faki as saying after a meeting with von der Leyen in 2020.
 They ranged from international criminal justice to the issue of sexual orientation, the death penalty or AU's role in African crises, Faki said at the time.
 The COVID-19 pandemic has further exacerbated the situation.
-Many African leaders bitterly resent the lack of vaccines for even getting a started on inoculating their population in sufficient numbers, while Europe is already boosting its people.
+Many African leaders bitterly resent the lack of vaccines for even getting started on sufficiently inoculating their population, while Europe is already boosting its people.
 South Africa's president, Cyril Ramaphosa, called it "vaccine apartheid."

 The EU is countering these negative views through a charm offensive and a lot of paperwork.
 "African countries and the AU would prefer the current agendas to be implemented and completed.
 The EU has put more focus on developing new ideas and strategies.
 That has sometimes caused some tension in the relationship," said analyst Keijzer.